The business applications market is loaded with vendors pushing cloud-based human capital management tools that...

 Workday didn't have to accommodate existing on-premises products or systems and could instead focus on delivering a set of unified services based on technologies that could be regularly updated and optimized according to a single architectural model.
-It has also been at the forefront of delivering mobile HCM capabilities in conjunction with its cloud offerings.
+It has also been at the forefront of delivering mobile HCM capabilities in conjunction with its enterprise cloud offerings.

 The Workday HCM suite includes HR management, benefits administration, talent management, recruiting, big data analytics and several other core services.
 In its first two Magic Quadrant reports on cloud HCM suites, released in June 2016 and August 2017, Gartner rated Workday as a leader in the category, along with Oracle and SAP.
 Ultimate Software also made the leaders list in the 2017 report.